geerlingguy/ansible-for-devops/lamp-infrastructure/README.md

   3. Run `ansible-playbook provision.yml`.

 After everything is booted and configured, visit the IP address of the Varnish server that was created in your AWS account in a browser, and refresh a few times to see that Varnish, Apache, PHP, Memcached, and MySQL are all working properly!

+> If you get an error like "Failed to connect to the host via ssh: Host key verification failed.", then you can temporarily disable host key checking.
+Run the command `export ANSIBLE_HOST_KEY_CHECKING=False` and then run the `provision.yml` playbook again.

 ### Notes